 Conclusion

-However, should any concerns arise, we recommend getting in touch with a skilled employee benefits advisor.
-An advisor is an essential partner for your business, as you work to take care of your people and be a trusted resource of information for your team.
+In case of any concerns, we recommend that you contact a skilled employee benefits advisor.
+An advisor can be an essential partner for your business as you strive to take care of your people and provide your team with a trusted resource of information.